accetone/mutant-ng-translate/README.md

 - built-in caching of loaded translations and choosed language using browser localstorage, so next time user will see translations imidiatelly
 - configurable preload that load languages after primary language loaded, so you can make switch of language more gentle
+- support of angular 1.4.x and higher

 ### Usage